UofUEpiBio/epiworldR/README.md

 # Looking into the agents
 get_agents(model_logit)
 #> Agents from the model "Susceptible-Infected-Removed (SIR) (logit)":
-#> Agent: 0, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 0, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
-#> Agent: 1, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 1, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
-#> Agent: 2, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 2, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
-#> Agent: 3, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 3, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
-#> Agent: 4, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 4, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
-#> Agent: 5, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 5, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
-#> Agent: 6, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 6, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
-#> Agent: 7, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 7, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
 #> Agent: 8, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
-#> Agent: 9, state: Recovered (2), Has virus: no, NTools: 0i NNeigh: 8
+#> Agent: 9, state: Susceptible (0), Has virus: no, NTools: 0i NNeigh: 8
 #> ...
 99990 more agents ...
 ```